LanKuDot/MLGame/README.md

 ## Log Game Progress

 if `-r` flag is specified, the game progress will be logged into a file.
-When a game round is ended, a list of `SceneInfo` is dumped to a file `<timestamp>.pickle` by using `pickle.dump()`.
+When a game round is ended, a list of `SceneInfo` is dumped to a file `<prefix>_<timestamp>.pickle` by using `pickle.dump()`.
+The prefix of the filename contains the game mode and game parameters, such as `ml_EASY_2_<timestamp>.pickle`.
 The file is saved in `games/<game>/log/` directory.
 These log files can be used to train the model.

 ### Read Game Progress

 You can use `pickle.load()` to read the game progress from the file, but make sure that the top-level script is at the root directory of `MLGame`.
-Because the `pickle` module will try to import the related modules by absolute imports.
+Because the `pickle` module will try to import the related modules by absolute importing.

 Here is the example for read the game progress: